Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Data Model

 \subsection{Shear Decomposition}

-Given that filaments exhibit a purely tangential shear profile relative to their axes, we are motivated to examine how the tangential and cross shear components of both filaments and clusters vary when decomposed along different directions.
-We emphasize that, throughout the paper, ``tangential'' and ``cross'' labels denote components defined with respect to the chosen reference frame or direction (e.g., the filament axis), not relative to the radial direction at each point.
+Given that filaments exhibit a purely orthogonal shear profile relative to their axes, we are motivated to examine how the tangential and cross shear components of both filaments and clusters vary when decomposed along different directions.

 Consider a frame obtained by rotating the original frame counterclockwise (CCW) by an angle $\theta$, as shown in Figure~\ref{fig:coordinate_plot}.
 The filament shear components, decomposed in the rotated frame, can then be written as